TVW-C/BikeTrack-site/README.md

 # BikeTrack-site
-Contains the privac policy for the app
+Contains the privacy policy for the app